-2 Self-reporting Misconduct or breaches to the relevant regulatory, disciplinary or enforcement authorities will attract greater credit than cooperation with an investigation which has been prompted by someone or something else.
+2 Self-reporting Misconduct or breaches to the relevant regulatory, disciplinary or enforcement authorities will attract greater credit than cooperation with an investigation which has been prompted by someone or something else

-- d. appropriate remedial steps were taken once the Misconduct was identified, irrespective of whether such steps were taken on the Member's or Member Firm's own initiative or that of the FRC or another regulatory authority;3 - e. the Member or Member Firm was deliberately misled by a third party; - f. the Misconduct was an isolated event that is most unlikely to be repeated; - g. neither the Member nor Member Firm stood to gain any profit or benefit from the Misconduct; - h. the Member or Member Firm was subject to duress; - i. the Member or Member Firm has a good compliance history and disciplinary record; - j. in the case of a Member, that Member held a junior position; - k. in the case of a Member, personal mitigating circumstances; - I. the Member or Member Firm has demonstrated contrition and/or apologised for the Misconduct.
+- b. the Member or Member Firm provided an exceptional level of cooperation during the investigation of the Misconduct by the FRC, or another appropriate regulatory, disciplinary or enforcement authority; - c. in the case of a Member Firm, that Member Firm's senior management were aware of the Misconduct or that such Misconduct was likely to occur, and took appropriate steps to try to stop or prevent the Misconduct; - d. appropriate remedial steps were taken once the Misconduct was identified, irrespective of whether such steps were taken on the Member's or Member Firm's own initiative or that of the FRC or another regulatory authority;3 - e. the Member or Member Firm was deliberately misled by a third party; - f. the Misconduct was an isolated event that is most unlikely to be repeated; - g. neither the Member nor Member Firm stood to gain any profit or benefit from the Misconduct; - h. the Member or Member Firm was subject to duress; - i. the Member or Member Firm has a good compliance history and disciplinary record; - j. in the case of a Member, that Member held a junior position; - k. in the case of a Member, personal mitigating circumstances; - I. the Member or Member Firm has demonstrated contrition and/or apologised for the Misconduct.